Important Dates:March 13 - 3rd Quarter Progress Reports

 Graded Work: Graded work folders are sent home each Friday.
 Please remove all papers, read your child's reflection, and sign, notifying me that you have seen and discussed the graded work with your child.
 Empty folders should come back to school with your child each Monday.

 Reading and Social Studies information can be found on Ms. McIlvain's webpage.

-Homework: Homework is given daily (M-F) with the exception of progress report days, report card days, and test days.
+Homework: Homework is given in math daily (M-F) with the exception of progress report days, report card days, and test days.
 Science homework is occasionally given, but typically no more than once each week.
 Students should use their agendas to keep track of assigned homework.
 As a guideline, CPS recommends 45 minutes each night for teacher-directed homework and 120 minutes per week of parent-directed activities.
-Typically, I assign about 20 minutes of math or science homework each night (total).
+Typically, I assign about 20-25 minutes of math/science homework each night (total).
 Students occasionally begin their homework in class if they finish their other work early so it's possible that they will have even fewer minutes to complete at home.
 Students are always encouraged to bring homework home (even if it was completed in class) so that it can be reviewed by an adult.
 The CPS homework policy with further explanation can be found here.

-10-90 = A (greatly exceeding standards)
+100-90 = A (greatly exceeding standards)

 89-80 = B (exceeding standards)

 59-0 = F